microsoft/reverse-proxy/docs/docfx/articles/dests-health-checks.md

 ### Configuration
 All but one of active health check settings are specified on the cluster level in `Cluster/HealthCheck/Active` section.
 The only exception is an optional `Destination/Health` element specifying a separate active health check endpoint.
 The actual health probing URI is constructed as `Destination/Address` (or `Destination/Health` when it's set) + `Cluster/HealthCheck/Active/Path`.

-Active health check settings can also be defined in code via the corresponding types in [Yarp.ReverseProxy.Abstractions](xref:Yarp.ReverseProxy.Abstractions) namespace mirroring the configuration contract.
+Active health check settings can also be defined in code via the corresponding types in [Yarp.ReverseProxy.Configuration](xref:Yarp.ReverseProxy.Configuration) namespace mirroring the configuration contract.

-`Cluster/HealthCheck/Active` section and [ActiveHealthCheckConfig](xref:Yarp.ReverseProxy.Abstractions.ActiveHealthCheckConfig):
+`Cluster/HealthCheck/Active` section and [ActiveHealthCheckConfig](xref:Yarp.ReverseProxy.Configuration.ActiveHealthCheckConfig):

 - `Enabled` - flag indicating whether active health check is enabled for a cluster.
 Default `false`
 - `Interval` - period of sending health probing requests.
 Default `00:00:15`